-- Notate and read music sounds. - Define basic musical symbols, terms, key signatures, and time signatures. - Design and identify major and minor scales as well as intervals and triads. - Identify (written and aural) and compose musical compositions in simple and compound meters. - Create a variety of melodic and rhythmic compositions using the basic structural components of music theory. - Compare, create, and analyze melodic material as found in musical compositions. - Evaluate, identify, and compose with the basic elements of melodic design. - Use the tonic sol-fa system to perform various melodies. - Perform basic scales, melodies, intervals, and triads or chords on the piano. - Please note: Course material or assignments not covered in the textbook for this course or in this course outline may be added to this course.
+- Notate and read music sounds. - Define basic musical symbols and terms. - Design and identify major and minor scales as well as intervals and triads. - Identify (written and aural) and compose musical compositions in simple and compound meters. - Create a variety of melodic and rhythmic compositions using the basic structural components of music theory. - Compare, create, and analyze melodic material as found in musical compositions. - Evaluate, identify, and compose with the basic elements of harmonic design. - Use the tonic sol-fa system to perform various melodies. - Perform basic scales and melodies on the piano. - Please note: Course material or assignments not covered in the textbook for this course or in this course outline may be added to this course.